Today I learned

 }

-Import type definitions with @typedef and import.
-This allows you to write your type definitions in TypeScript ambient definition files (.d.ts).
+Importing type definitions: Import type definitions with @typedef and import.
+This allows writing type definitions in external TypeScript files.

 /** @param {User=} user */